-“It’s interesting how platforms like YouTube, Facebook and Twitter have almost sowed the seeds of their own destruction,” said Alexandra Hudson, a research fellow for the American Institute for Economic Research.
+“It’s interesting how platforms like YouTube, Facebook and Twitter have almost sowed the seeds of their own destruction,” said Alexandra Hudson.
 Hudson has focused her research on the destructive power of the loss of civility in public discourse.

 “They [social networking sites] benefit from the addictive nature of their platforms, and their algorithms favor sensational and bombastic users who play on people’s baser instincts.
 Yet once those users, fed by fame and influence, invariably begin to test the limits of our public discourse, social media platforms are criticized for being the arbiters of what is and is not acceptable,” she said.

 Tae Wan Kim, an associate professor of business ethics at Carnegie Mellon University’s Tepper School of Business, said there is a financial incentive for YouTube to keep personalities like Crowder on the platform, who has amassed a following of over 3.9 million subscribers on the video platform.

 “It’s unethical to make money by offending others, but it is also far from ethical to make money by using such a person [Crowder],” he said.
 “To the extent that Crowder’s show is subscribed and liked, it is not just Crowder but YouTube that makes money.”